It is our pleasure to share with all the establishment

 The purpose of the Foundation is to encourage and support bamboo research projects increasing the collective knowledge of bamboo.
 The Foundation will support the goals of the American Bamboo Society (ABS) but will be a separate working body, administered by an advisory committee.
 Grant funding will be provided to students and researchers who wish to work within the field of bamboo focused on such issues as botanical identification, wild and domestic collection, genetic preservation, propagation techniques, bamboo art and bamboo-related environmental concerns (i.e. habitat restoration, etc).

 Thanks to kind permission granted by the Pacific Northwest Chapter of the ABS, the Foundation has obtained non-profit status, allowing individuals, commercial businesses and other societies & organizations to give donations as tax-deductible contributions.
-Donors will be listed on the Foundation website by donor categories as donations are made.

 The NJF Advisory Committee currently consists of its founders: Nancy Oberschmidt, Ned’s wife; Noah Bell, Manager of Bamboo Garden Nursery; Charissa Brock, Artist; Galyn Carlile, Educator; James Clever, President American Bamboo Society; Mike Remmick, Botanist; and Susanne Lucas, World Bamboo Organization.
 One board member of the ABS will always be included on the Advisory Committee.